 - Represent Washington College Advising Corps, as requested by the program manager, to potential supporters and other interested parties.

-The College Advising Corps has found that the characteristics of successful advisers include: approachability, independence, professionalism, persistence, graciousness, and proactivity.
+College Advising Corps has found that the characteristics of successful advisers include the following: approachability, independence, professionalism, persistence, graciousness, and proactivity.
 These characteristics, in addition to the following skills and competencies, are needed for success in the adviser role:

 - Culture and mission-driven – extremely passionate about CAC and increasing opportunity for all students;

 - A can-do attitude and willingness to go the extra mile in service of our mission;